joeynaor/writeups/2019-11-27_Vulnhub_Djin1.md

 Enter your choice:
 ```

 This one took the most time for me to crack.
-Choosing two gives us:
+Option 2 (Guess the number) gives us the following challenge:
 ```bash
 Choose a number between 1 to 100:
 Enter your number:
 ```

-After messing around and trying endless things, i have tried entering 'num' in order to confuse the program and create
+After messing around and trying different methods, i thought of entering 'num' instead of a number,
-a situation where "num = num".
+in order to confuse the program and create a situation where "num = num",
-To my surprise, it actually worked!
+meaning we technically 'guessed' the number.
+To my surprise, it actually worked:
 ```bash
 Choose a number between 1 to 100:
 Enter your number: num